How we use your personal information for Deprivation of Liberty Safeguards purposes.

 As the Supervisory Body, we will use this information to:

-- Undertake assessments to establish whether the arrangements put in place by the Care Home are appropriate and in the Service User’s best interest in accordance with the Service User’s human rights.
+- Undertake assessments to establish whether the arrangements put in place by the Care Home are appropriate and in the Service User’s best interests in accordance with the Mental Capacity Act 2005 and the Human Rights Act 1998.

-- Provide the Care Home with official Authorisation to confirm that the arrangements put in place for the Service User are appropriate, or
+- Provide the Care Home with official Authorisation to confirm that the arrangements put in place for the Service User are appropriate.

 5. What is the legal basis for the use of this information?